nicnacproject/.github/profile/README.md

 [![Vim Powered](https://img.shields.io/badge/Vim-Powered-%2311AB00.svg?style=plastic&logo=vim&logoColor=white)](https://www.vim.org)
 -->
-<sub>*This repo org. is not part of the official project by Sebastian Krajenski at freeshell.de.</sub>
+<sub>This repository organization is an independent entity and is not affiliated with the official project by Sebastian Krajenski at freeshell.de.</sub>